quantastica/quantum-circuit/README.md

 Quantum Circuit Simulator
 =========================

 Quantum circuit simulator implemented in javascript.
-Can run in browser or at server (nodejs).
+Can run in browser or at server (node.js).
+No UI - you can use it in your program to run quantum simulations.
+Circuit can be exported to OpenQASM.

 Using in browser
 ----------------